-We do this through assessing the impact of its services on their staff and customers, by involving them in its decision-making and making sure its policies aren't discriminating against any groups in its communities or its workforce.
-This is really important in creating an organisation which is truly inclusive and reflects the communities it serves.
+We do this through assessing the impact of our services on our staff and customers, by involving them in our decision-making and making sure our policies aren't discriminating against any groups in our communities or our workforce.
+This is really important in creating an organisation which is truly inclusive and reflects the communities we serve.

 The services we provide

-We need to make sure its services are accessible and that customers are treated fairly and equitably.
+We need to make sure our services are accessible and that customers are treated fairly and equitably.

-- Ensuring the information it produces is easy to read and in plain English
+- Ensuring the information we produce is easy to read and in plain English

 - Buildings are physically accessible